Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 You could also offer a dinner buffet, or family-style if the wedding has a plated dinner or vice versa.

-Another option is going with a completely different cuisine by going to an Italian, French, Indian, Korean, Seafood, or BBQ restaurant or whatever type of food you enjoy since the options are endless.
+Another option is to try a completely different cuisine by going to an Italian, French, Indian, Korean, Seafood, or BBQ restaurant or whatever type of food you enjoy.
+The options are endless.

 How Long Does A Rehearsal Dinner Last?